 Individuals considered at high risk for pneumonia include the elderly, infants, and those with underlying health problems, such as chronic obstructive pulmonary disease (COPD), diabetes mellitus, congestive heart failure (CHF), and sickle cell anemia.
 Other conditions that may increase an individual's chance of developing pneumonia include impairment of the immune system, such as found in acquired immunodeficiency syndrome (AIDS), or those undergoing cancer therapy or organ transplantation.

 Currently, over three million people develop pneumonia each year in the United States.
-Over a half a million of these people are admitted to a hospital for treatment.
 Although most of these people recover, approximately 5% will die from pneumonia.
-Pneumonia is the sixth leading cause of death in the United States.

 Pneumonia is often a complication of a pre-existing condition or infection.
 Pneumonia is triggered when an individual's defense system is weakened, most often by a simple viral upper respiratory tract infection or a case of influenza.